JulieCooper/conway/README.md

 Grid based simulation in rust

 This is an attempt to
-* Implement an understood and pre-existing programme in idiomatic rust style
+* Implement an understood and pre-existing program in idiomatic rust style
 * Provide neighbor-determination and state change conditions as abstractions through closures
 * Experiment with animation techniques